Request Information

 Deadlines are January 1 for the spring semester, May 1 for the summer semester, and August 1 for the fall semester.
 Admissions is rolling and you can apply at any time.

-You will receive emails prompting you to register for class once they are available.
+You will receive emails prompting you to register for class once the schedule is available to students.
 Visit the Schedule of Classes to see all available courses.
-To limit your course search to SoPA courses, click on the search button at the bottom of the page that reads, Professional Advancement ONLY, after entering your search options.
-Courses included at the Tulane SoPA tuition rate can be identified in the search results page by an SCS icon found next to each course ID, in the center of the page.
+To limit your course search to School of Professional Advancement courses, click on the search button at the bottom of the page that reads, Professional Advancement ONLY, after entering your search options.
+Courses included at the School of Professional Advancement tuition rate can be identified on the Schedule of Classes by a School of Professional Advancement icon near the top of the course listing, between the course title and the CRN.

 The application process for a transfer student is streamlined and we make the process as simple as possible.
-Undergraduate students may transfer up to 60 credits and graduate students may transfer up to 9 credits.
+Undergraduate students may transfer up to 75 credits and graduate students may transfer up to 9 credits.
 Additionally, many transfer students are eligible for a 20% discount on tuition.
-Learn more about how to transfer undergraduate credits to Tulane SoPA.
-Learn more about how to transfer graduate level credits to Tulane SoPA.
+Learn more about how to transfer undergraduate credits to the School of Professional Advancement.
+Learn more about how to transfer undergraduate credits to the School of Professional Advancement.
+Learn more about how to transfer graduate level credits to the School of Professional Advancement.

 Financial FAQ

 Yes!
-Tulane SoPA offers tuition discounts, scholarships, and financial aid to students.
+The School of Professional Advancement offers tuition discounts, scholarships, and financial aid to students.
 Visit our Financial Assistance page for more information.

-Tuition is based upon how many credit hours you register for in a given semester.
-Tuition is calculated per credit hour.
-For more information visit our Tuition and Fees page, which includes a tuition calculator to help determine your cost of attendance.
+Tuition is based upon how many credit hours you register for in each semester or term, and calculated per credit hour.
+For more information, visit our Tuition and Fees page, which includes a tuition calculator to help determine your cost of attendance.

-Graduate credits are $1,158 per credit hour.
+Beginning fall 2026, graduate credits are $900 per credit hour.
 The rate is the same whether your course is on campus or online.
-Most master’s degrees are 33 credits, meaning your degree would cost $38,214.
-However, many students qualify for a 20% discount, reducing the cost of the degree to $30,571.
-Some students may also be eligible for up to 6 credits awarded for work and life experience, making the total cost of the degree to about $25,000.
+Most master’s degrees are 33 credits, meaning your degree would cost $29,700.
+However, many students qualify for a 20% discount, reducing the cost of the degree to $23,760.
+Some students may also be eligible for up to 6 credits awarded for work and life experience, making the total cost of the degree to about $18,360.

-Undergraduate credits are $596 per credit hour.
-The rate is the same whether your course is on campus or online.
-A full degree is 120 credits.
-Tulane SoPA accepts up to 60 transfer credits.
-If you transfer 60 credits, the cost of your Tulane degree is $35,760.
+Bachelor of Arts and Bachelor of Science degrees accept up to 60 transfer credits.
+If you transfer 60 credits, the cost of your Tulane degree is $36,000.
 However, many students qualify for a 20% discount, reducing the cost of the degree to $28,608.

 Eight-Week Terms FAQ